-- Review and challenge of the Society's current plans and budgets, growth assertions and ensuring that movements such as premium growth and forecast claims were in line with historic factors, relevant market data and our general sector experience.
+Review and challenge of the Society's current plans and budgets, growth assertions and ensuring that movements such as premium growth and forecast claims were in line with historic factors, relevant market data and our general sector experience.
 Where new initiatives or products have been recognised, we have ensured growth assertions and product uptake assumptions were justified by appropriate supporting models.
-The Society's Business plan was obtained and inspected for threats to the going concern assumption and the prior year budget compared with current year performance to identify and obtain and understanding of any adverse movements; and - Reviewing the latest Own Risk and Solvency Assessment provided by the Society, checking that stress testing was performed and checking the results of the stress testing.
-Stress testing was performed for scenarios such as:
+The Society's Business plan was obtained and inspected for threats to the going concern assumption and the prior year budget compared with current year performance to identify and obtain and understanding of any adverse movements; and

-a significant reduction in new business; significant increases in interest rates; a significant reduction in asset values; and significantly adverse experience relating to key assumptions used to determine technical provisions.
+- Reviewing the latest Own Risk and Solvency Assessment provided by the Society, checking that stress testing was performed and checking the results of the stress testing.
 In addition, we reviewed the solvency projections, reconciling current positions to the financial statements and assessed the Directors' assumptions embedded within the model for reasonableness.
-We have also checked that the modelling used for solvency is in line with industry standards.

-Assessing how the Directors have factored in key external factors expected to affect the Society such as inflation, checking these had been appropriately considered as part of the Directors' going concern assessment.
+We have also checked that the modelling used for solvency is in line with industry standards; and - Assessing how the Directors have factored in key external factors expected to affect the Society such as inflation, checking these had been appropriately considered as part of the Directors' going concern assessment.